gordienkodev/testBeeJee/README.md

 - Now you can see web application to the address: `http://localhost:4000/`.

 ### env
-- In Frontend need to add real VITE_API_URL
+- In Frontend need to add VITE_API_URL
-- In Backend need to add real DATABASE_URL
+- In Backend need to add DATABASE_URL

 ### Build Frontend and Backend